zmknox/zmknox.github.io/_posts/2020-08-17-what-if-developer-id-came-to-ios.md

 ![Concept images showing the flow to enable installation of apps by Identified Developers in App Store settings](/resources/developer-id/developer-id-settings-concept.png){: .img-fluid .mx-auto .d-block }
 ###### Concepts for Developer ID Settings

-As an extra percaution, the user must enter their passcode before changing this setting, ensuring that they are the ones who want to make this change.
+As an extra precaution, the user must enter their passcode before changing this setting, ensuring that they are the ones who want to make this change.

 #### 4. Install via Safari